 6) In the new window, select a DHCP option from the field on the left of the screen.
+Refer to Table 11 on page 46.
 Enter the value for that option in the Option Value window to the right.
 In Network Example 3, the administrator selects options 1, 3, 6, and 15.
 The administrator specifies these options at the global level because they apply to all of the clients in the sample network.
 The above graphic shows the administrator specifying the IP address of the router.